oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

-# Viewing and Creating Alarms
+# How to View and Create Alarms

 ## Introduction